 OPERATIONAL PROTOCOLS FOR COVID-19

-RVR has compiled this document in anticipation of a safe and efficient reopening of the Resort.
+RVR has compiled this document in anticipation of a safe and efficient reopening of our San Diego resort.

 These protocols will continue to evolve over time, as critical scientific advancements become available and changes in government mandates are implemented.
 These protocols were developed keeping in mind local and state government policy changes, Centers for Disease Control (CDC) guidelines, World Health Organization (WHO), Occupational Health and Safety Administration (OSHA) COVID-19 guidelines, Environmental Protection Agency (EPA), government mandates and in consultation with medical professionals.